Film colorization: Entertainment make-overs

 Media mogul Ted Turner was once an aggressive proponent of this process, by employing the San Diego firm American Film Technologies.
 When he told members of the press in July 1988 that he was considering colorizing Citizen Kane, Turner's comments led to an immediate public outcry.
-In January 1989 the Associated Press reported that two companies were producing color tests of Citizen Kane for Turner Entertainment.
+In January 1989 the Associated Press reported that two companies were producing color tests of Citizen Kane for Turner Entertainment Co.
 Criticism increased with the AP's report that filmmaker Henry Jaglom remembered that, shortly before his death, Orson Welles had implored him to protect Kane from being colorized.

 On February 14, 1989, Turner Entertainment president Roger Mayer announced that work to colorize Citizen Kane had been stopped:

 Our attorneys looked at the contract between RKO Pictures Inc. and Orson Welles and his production company, Mercury Productions Inc., and, on the basis of their review, we have decided not to proceed with colorization of the movie. ...
 While a court test might uphold our legal right to colorize the film, provisions of the contract could be read to prohibit colorization without permission of the Welles estate.

 One minute of the colorized test footage of Citizen Kane was included in a special Arena documentary, The Complete Citizen Kane, produced by the BBC in 1991.

 John Huston's opposition to the colorization of his work led to a landmark three-year French legal case after his death, sparked by a colorized version of The Asphalt Jungle.
 His daughter Anjelica Huston successfully used French copyright law to set a binding precedent in 1991 that prevents the distribution or broadcasting in France of any colorized version of a film against the wishes of the original creator or their heirs.
 Major legislative reaction in the United States was the National Film Preservation Act of 1988 (Public Law 100-446), which prohibits any person from knowingly distributing or exhibiting to the public a film that has been materially altered, or a black and white film that has been colorized and is included in the Registry, unless such films are labeled disclosing specified information.
 This law also created the National Film Registry.

 Because of the high cost of the process, Turner Entertainment stopped colorizing titles.
 With the coming of DVD technology, the notion of colorization was once again gaining press.
 Because the DVD format was more versatile, studios could offer viewers the option to choose between both versions without switching discs, and thus, the release of colorized titles once again seemed profitable.
 Some companies rereleased the older colorized versions from the 1980s—an example of this is the Laurel and Hardy box set being released in the UK.

 Other studios, such as Sony Pictures, commissioned West Wing Studios to colorize several Three Stooges films for DVD release.
 The studio was given access to the original Columbia Studios props and sets to lend authenticity to the colorized versions.